Updated: December 9, 2022

 Instead of only showing up when you have something to sell, make regular contact with your leads and update them with your latest blog posts, current trends in the B2B healthcare industry, and any content you’ve published in other places, like reports, podcasts, or studies.

 To do this, it helps to create a calendar.
-Consider how often you want to touch base with your leads – this will usually be something like every week or every other week – and plan out what you’re going to say to them in each email.
+Consider how often you want to touch base with your leads – typically every week, or every other week – and plan out what you’re going to say to them in each email.

 This medical device manufacturer wanted to target cardiothoracic surgeons – a notoriously difficult-to-reach medical group.
 They sent this email with a link to their latest roundup post that was sure to pique the interest of their target audience.